 What is a right heart catheterization with heart tissue biopsy?

-into your pulmonary artery, your doctor measures pressures in your right atrium (right
+artery, your doctor measures pressures in your right atrium (right upper heart chamber)

-upper heart chamber) and right ventricle (right lower heart chamber).
-In some cases,
+and right ventricle (right lower heart chamber).
+In some cases, your doctor gives

 Your doctor can take indirect measurements of pressures in the left side of your heart,